albertoventurini/coursera-parallel-concurrent-distributed-java/courses/2_concurrent_programming/week1.md

 ## Guarded blocks

-In some occasions a thread must wait until a certain condition is true, before proceeding with its operations.
-In Java this is achieved by using `wait` / `nofifyAll` operations.
+Sometimes a thread must wait until a certain condition is true, before proceeding with its operations.
+In Java this is achieved by using the `wait` / `nofifyAll` operations.
 E.g. (in pseudocode):
 ```
 synchronized void consume() {
   while(!elements) {